At KKR, Nuttall and Bae are favorites to fill founders' shoes

 "Henry and George provide a sense of continuity and stability to KKR's fund investors and remain very active in the investment process," said David Fann, chief executive officer of TorreyCove Capital Partners LLC, a private equity advisory firm.
 "They still source deals and can be very persuasive with CEOs and boards of directors."

-Unlike publicly listed peers such as Blackstone Group LP (BX.N), Carlyle Group LP (CG.O) and Apollo Global Management LLC (APO.N), KKR has never named a president or someone with an equivalent title, a job that could serve as a stepping stone to leading the entire firm.
+Unlike publicly listed peers such as Blackstone Group LP, Carlyle Group LP and Apollo Global Management LLC, KKR has never named a president or someone with an equivalent title, a job that could serve as a stepping stone to leading the entire firm.

 This is partly because of Kravis' and Roberts' concerns about alienating other members of their senior leadership team, the sources said.